urbit/docs/tutorials/hoon/gall.md

 aliases = ["/docs/learn/hoon/hoon-tutorial/gall/"]
 +++

+> Note: This guide is outdated.
+For an updated explanation of Gall, take a look at [tutorial/arvo/gall](/docs/tutorials/arvo/gall)

 Gall is the Arvo vane responsible for handling user space applications.
 When writing a Gall application there are several things you will need to understand.

 ## bowl and moves